Filter file results:

 Support After Suicide Partnership (SAS) is the UK’s national hub for organisations and individuals working across the UK to support people who have been bereaved or affected by suicide.

-Shine have a database of local groups and organisations that run activities locally to support people with experience of mental ill health or distress.
+Shine has a database of local groups and organisations that run activities locally to support people with experience of mental ill health or distress.

 Useful advice and links to support in Lincolnshire on some of the issues you might be struggling with such as money, health, housing, care, legal or work issues.

 The Zero Suicide Alliance, provide free online suicide prevention awareness training.

 Click on this link to access the free training

 If the emergency you are experiencing has an immediate life-threatening danger call 999.